EYG

 let fs = import "../eyg_packages/fs/index.eyg"

-let {list} = import "../eyg_packages/standard/index.eyg"
+let {list} = import "../eyg_packages/standard/index.eyg.json"

 let files = fs.list_files({root: ".", ignore: [".git"]})